 \begin{remark} The set of all roundness exponents of a general metric space $(X,d)$ need not form an interval.
 Indeed, Enflo \cite{En4} constructed a four point metric space $(X,d)$ such that $2 \notin r(X,d)$ but $q \in r(X,d)$ for some $q > 2$.
 However, in the case of a Banach space $(X, \| \cdot \|)$, $r(X)$ is a (possibly degenerate) closed interval of the form $[1,\wp]$ for some $\wp \in [1,2]$.
 This result is Proposition 4.1.2 in \cite{En4}.
 By way of comparison, the set of generalized roundness exponents of a general metric space $(X,d)$ always forms either a (possibly degenerate) closed interval of the form $[0,\wp]$ for some $\wp \in [0,\infty)$ or a closed interval of the form $[0,\infty)$.
 This follows from Theorem 2 in \cite{Sc2} and Theorem \ref{LTWthm}.
 (See also Corollary 2.5 in Lennard \textit{et al}.\ \cite{Ltw}.) \end{remark}

 It is plainly evident that every roundness inequality (\ref{r1}) can be expressed in the form of a generalized roundness inequality (\ref{grinq}) with the same exponent.
 Hence, for any given metric space $(X,d)$, generalized roundness cannot exceed roundness: $\mathfrak{q}(X,d) \leq \mathfrak{p}(X,d)$.
-This fact together with some other basic properties of generalized roundness are recorded in the following lemma.
-These results are well known and easily verified on the basis of the definitions.
+This fact together with two other basic properties of generalized roundness are recorded in the following lemma.
+These results are well-known and easily verified on the basis of the definitions.